pimcore/customer-data-framework/docs/Single_Sign_On.md

 * After clicking on the button, the process is the same as above.
 Instead of looking up a customer by his identity we save the fetched identity to the already logged in customer (after checking the identity doesn't yet exist in the database).

+### Components

-The SSO client layout consists of 3 core interfaces:
+The SSO client layout consists of 3 core interfaces which define how different parts of the authentication work together.

-### SsoIdentity
+#### SsoIdentity

 See [SsoIdentityInterface](../models/CustomerManagementFramework/Model/SsoIdentityInterface.php).